mratsim/loop-fusion/README.md

   let z = b[1] + c[2] # How to tell that b[1] and c[2] are invariants?
 This is "untyped" when the macro operates.
   echo d + a * z
 ```

-### Names

-The library name "Loop fusion" might be a bit confusing since there is no loop to fuse at start.
-In spirit however, it is similar while "real" loop fusion merge multiple loops over multiple sequences.

-It's also marketable =).

-Alternative names proposed: lift, loopover